gate-sso/vpn_gate/README.md

 Server Setup
 ------------
-Change the attribute/default.rb to suit the needs of the VPN, then run the chef-solo configuration.
+Change the attribute/default.rb to suit the needs of the VPN, and then run the chef-solo configuration.

 <tt>./setup_ipsec.sh</tt>

-Setup PAM URL, token, NSS URL, and NSS API KEY with GATE_URL, GATE_TOKEN, NSS_GATE_URL, NSS_API_KEY environment variable.
+Set up PAM URL, token, NSS URL, and NSS API KEY with GATE_URL, GATE_TOKEN, NSS_GATE_URL, NSS_API_KEY environment variables.

 Default installation consists of PAM, StrongSwan, NSS, and lib-nss installation, it can be changed by editing solo.json file.

-Make sure there is no installation of StrongSwan (along with it module, try apt autoremove) in the machine, before starting the chef-solo.
+Before starting the chef-solo, make sure there is no installation of StrongSwan (along with it module, try apt autoremove) in the machine.
 Also, compilation of the pam module needs additional -lpam flag to be recognized by StrongSwan charon.

 Change the left subnet inside default attributes to split tunnel (left subnet is the tunnelled adress).